open2c/bioframe/README.md

 Read the [docs](https://bioframe.readthedocs.io/en/latest/), including the [guide](https://bioframe.readthedocs.io/en/latest/guide-intervalops.html), as well as the [bioframe preprint](https://doi.org/10.1101/2022.02.16.480748) for more information.

 If you use ***bioframe*** in your work, please cite:
-Bioframe: Operations on Genomic Intervals in Pandas Dataframes.
+*Bioframe: Operations on Genomic Intervals in Pandas Dataframes*.
 Open2C, Nezar Abdennur, Geoffrey Fudenberg, Ilya Flyamer, Aleksandra A. Galitsyna, Anton Goloborodko, Maxim Imakaev, Sergey V. Venev. bioRxiv 2022.02.16.480748; doi: https://doi.org/10.1101/2022.02.16.480748